RRaakha/RRaakha/README.md

 - 👋 Hi, I’m @RRaakha
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data science skills
 - 📫 How to reach me on Twitter @RRaakha